Malagasy language: Nouns and pronouns

 Malagasy has no grammatical gender, and nouns do not inflect for number.
 However, pronouns and demonstratives have distinct singular and plural forms (cf. io boky io "that book", ireto boky ireto "these books").

-There is a complex series of demonstrative pronouns, depending on the speaker's familiarity and closeness to the referent.
+There is a complex series of demonstrative pronouns, depending on the speaker's familiarity with the referent.

 The following set of pronouns are the pronouns found in Standard Malagasy.
 Note: the nominative first person singular pronoun is divided between a long and short form; the long form occurs before a verb (focalized or topicalized subjects) and the short form after a verb.
 The genitive first and second person pronouns are also divided between long and short forms; the long form occurs if the root ends with anything but [na], [ka*] or [tra]; if the stem ends with [na], the long form also occurs but [na] is deleted; and if the stem ends with [ka*] or [tra], the final vowel of the root is deleted and the short form occurs.